-- Teach effective strategies to promote life-long learning. - Provide a safe, nurturing, learning environment as well as establish a warm atmosphere for parents/guardians. - Differentiate lessons to meet the needs of all learners. - Report student progress by meeting with parents at parent teacher conferences and other times as requested as well as completing an individualized report card 4 times each year.
+- Set high expectations for myself and students that support the state and district content standards and benchmarks using best teaching practices. - Teach effective strategies to promote life-long learning. - · Provide a safe, nurturing, learning environment as well as establish a warm atmosphere for parents/guardians. - · Differentiate lessons to meet the needs of all learners. - Report student progress by meeting with parents at parent teacher conferences and other times as requested as well as completing an individualized report card 4 times each year.

-Teacher Signature: Date: -
+Teacher Signature: Date: